 How many times did I have to drink?

 OH MAN!!!
 So my very good friend Noah Segan just so happens to be in my favorite episode of Dawson’s Creek of all time!
 This is a source of endless joy for me.
-Noah’s been in such films as Brick, Looper, Deadgirl and Knives Out, and he plays the stoner K-Mart employee who both celebrates Pacey’s condom purchase at the beginning of the episode and catches him and Joey in each other’s arms at the end of the episode.
+Noah’s been in such films as Brick, Looper, Deadgirl, Knives Out and Glass Onion, and he plays the stoner K-Mart employee who both celebrates Pacey’s condom purchase at the beginning of the episode and catches him and Joey in each other’s arms at the end of the episode.

 The truest thing anybody said this week